-MAcMap-HS6 2013 v1.0: As information is not yet available, for products subject to tariff rate quotas, the 2007 rate is used.
-Therefore, the protection actually applied on these products is potentially different, but this is a useful first approximation.
+MAcMap-HS6 2016 v1.0: As information is not yet fully available, for products subject to tariff rate quotas, the outside rate is used.

 COMPARATIVE ADVANTAGES: TRADE SPECIALISATION

 International specialisation is measured by the contribution to the trade balance.
 For every country, this indicator calculates the revealed comparative advantages (RCA), ie the country's advantages/disadvantages revealed by international trade.
 Considering the country's exports and imports, it shows the key points and the weak points of the country, regardless of the impact of the macroeconomic situation of the country on its trade balance.